BREXIT IMPLICATIONS FOR PRIVATE AND COMMERCIAL CUSTOMERS

 Why you need an EORI number

-If the UK leaves the EU without a deal, you’ll need to get a UK EORI number to continue trading with the EU after 29th March 2019.
+If the UK leaves the EU without a deal, you’ll need an EORI number to continue trading with the EU after 31st October 2019.